truestamp/observable-entropy-nextjs/README.md

 It will display the current time, as well as the key info from the latest `entropy.json` file available.

-## Example Usage
+## Example Web Usage

-One example of usage would be to display this website in the background of a video call, visible to all parties.
+One possible example of usage would be to display this website in the background of a video call, visible to all parties.
 A recording of the video call would then have the current timestamp visible as well as the most current observable entropy data.
 This would have the effect of proving that the video call is